covidsimteam/prox-e/hi/cov-hub/src/app/@hgraph/store/README.md

 ### Overlay

-Any additional context that can overlaid onto an exist component or known state can be accessed from this service.
+Any additional context that can be overlaid onto an exist component or known state can be accessed from this service.

 ### Sim